apache/beam/runners/flink/README.md

 includes your program code but also Dataflow code which is necessary during runtime.
 Note that this step is necessary because the Dataflow Runner is not part of Flink.

+You can then build the jar using `mvn clean package`.
+Please submit the fat jar in the `target` folder to the Flink cluster using the command-line utility like so:

+    ./bin/flink run /path/to/fat.jar

 For more information, please visit the [Apache Flink Website](http://flink.apache.org) or contact the [Mailinglists](http://flink.apache.org/community.html#mailing-lists).